maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 3. Submit the form
 4. Save the API token that's emailed to you

+> [!note]
-> **Note**: The process of obtaining an API token is similar for most transit data providers.
+> The process of obtaining an API token is similar for most transit data providers.
 If you want to use data from a different agency, check their developer portal for instructions on getting access.

 ## Configuring Environment Variables